-NTSC motherboards would require the Colour Fix point to be taken to 3.3v.
-It forces NTSC on all output.
-All PAL games will then be put out in NTSC and all PS1 games will display proper NTSC colour.
+NTSC motherboards would require the Colour Fix point to be taken to 3.45v.
+It forces NTSC colour on all output.
+All PAL games will then be put out in NTSC colour mode and all PS1 games will display proper NTSC colour.
+The frame rate for PAL games will remain at 50 Hz.

 PAL motherboards would require the Colour Fix point to be taken to GND.
-All NTSC games will then be put out in PAL.
+All NTSC games will then be put out in PAL colour mode.
+The frame rate for all NTSC games will remain at 60 Hz.